Salvadoran Civil War: Military reform

 In accordance with the peace agreements, the constitution was amended to prohibit the military from playing an internal security role except under extraordinary circumstances.
 During the period of fulfilling of the peace agreements, the Minister of Defense was General Humberto Corado Figueroa.
 Demobilization of Salvadoran military forces generally proceeded on schedule throughout the process.
 The Treasury Police and National Guard were abolished, and military intelligence functions were transferred to civilian control.
 By 1993—nine months ahead of schedule—the military had cut personnel from a wartime high of 63,000 to the level of 32,000 required by the peace accords.
 By 1999, ESAF's strength stood at less than 15,000, including uniformed and non-uniformed personnel, consisting of personnel in the army, navy, and air force.
 A purge of military officers accused of human rights abuses and corruption was completed in 1993 in compliance with the Ad Hoc Committee's recommendations.

-National Civilian Police
+National Civil Police

 The new civilian police force, created to replace the discredited public security forces, deployed its first officers in March 1993, and was present throughout the country by the end of 1994.
 In 1999, the PNC had over 18,000 officers.
 The PNC faced many challenges in building a completely new police force.
 With common crime rising dramatically since the end of the war, over 500 PNC officers had been killed in the line of duty by late 1998.
 PNC officers also have arrested a number of their own in connection with various high-profile crimes, and a "purification" process to weed out unfit personnel from throughout the force was undertaken in late 2000.